See below for more information about the Party Wall Act for Adjoining Owners

 • appoint a surveyor to resolve any dispute;

-• require reasonably necessary measures to be taken to protect their property from foreseeable damage and for their security;
+• require reasonably measures to be taken to protect their property from foreseeable damage and for their security;

 • not to be caused any unnecessary inconvenience;